-If this is your first time pickling, or it has been awhile, it is recommended that you read Using Boiling Water Canners, General Canning Information and General Pickling Information before beginning.
+If this is your first time canning or it has been awhile, it is recommended that you read Using Pressure Canners and General Canning Information before beginning.

 - Long-handled spoon